 Note that Congress made additional changes and provided relief affecting high deductible health plans as part of a legislation package named the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which was signed by the President on March 27.
 Refer to our CARES Act Changes to Retirement Accounts, Health Plans and other Employee Benefits article for details.

 When must employer plans begin complying with the FFCRA?

 The FFCRA was effective on March 18, 2020, and the expanded coverage requirement became effective on that date.
 The expanded coverage requirement will remain in effect for at least 90 days and could be extended further by the Department of Health and Human Services.

 Must employer plans cover COVID-19 diagnostic services if provided by an out-of-network provider?

 UPDATED (April 16, 2020): Section 3202 of the CARES Act expanded (and tri-agency guidance has clarified, in Q7) that plans must cover such services provided by out-of-network providers.
 Refer to our CARES Act article for further details.

 Must employer plans treat telehealth visits the same as in-person office visits for medical treatments?

-Note that Congress is expected to provide relief related to general telehealth services provided by high deductible health plans as part of the CARES Act, which is expected to pass very soon.
-We will provide an update as soon as one is available.
+Note that Congress provided relief related to general telehealth services provided by high deductible health plans as part of the CARES Act.

 If you have any questions about employer health insurance expansion under the FFCRA, please contact one our employee benefits attorneys.